 Associate Professor, Mathematics and Anesthesiology

-Victoria Booth is an Associate Professor in the Department of Mathematics and the Department of Anesthesiology.
+Victoria Booth is a Professor in the Department of Mathematics and an Associate Professor in the Department of Anesthesiology.
 Her interdisciplinary research in mathematical and computational neurosciences focuses on constructing and analyzing biophysical models of neurons and neural networks in order to quantitatively probe experimental hypothesis and provide experimentally-testable predictions.
 Her research provides continuous reciprocal interactions between modeling and experimental results.

 Prof. Booth and her colleagues are constructing neurophysiologically based models of the neuronal networks and neurotransmitter interactions in the brainstem and the hypothalamus that regulate wake and sleep states.
 She is also addressing the question of the influence of intrinsic neuron properties and network topology on the generation of spatio-temporal activity patterns in large-scale neural networks.